chidiwilliams/chidiwilliams.com/content/post/on-recursive-descent-and-pratt-parsing.md

 }
 ```

-`parsePrecedence` parses the *prefix* expression according to the parse rule of the next token.
-Then, while the next tokens have a precedence greater than or equal to the given precedence, we parse *infix* expressions to make up the final result.
+`parsePrecedence` parses the next _prefix_ expression according to the parse rule of the next token.
+Then, while the next tokens have a precedence greater than or equal to the given precedence, it parses subsequent _infix_ expressions to make up the final result.

-Next, we'll define the rules for each token type:
+Next, we'll write the method that returns the parse rule for a token type:

 ```ts
 private parseRules: ParseRule[] = [